FREE TOOL

 ReAct / sequential prompt-chain agent 8 model steps, 6,500 tokens per step, 1.35 retry factor ReAct-style systems interleave reasoning, tool actions, observations, and follow-up reasoning.
 That loop tends to replay instructions, context, and observations across multiple model calls.
 ReAct paper · LangChain agent docs

 RPA plus LLM workflow 6 model steps, 4,500 tokens per step, 1.25 retry factor Workflow systems usually have more fixed control flow than open-ended agents, but LLM steps still add extraction, classification, review, and exception loops.
-This is modeled below ReAct and multi-agent systems, but above deterministic compiled workflows.
-UiPath agents and workflows
+This is modeled below ReAct and multi-agent systems on model loops, but with an annual automation-platform software reserve because enterprise RPA paths commonly require platform, orchestrator, and bot-runner licensing.
+UiPath agents and workflows · Automation Anywhere pricing reference

 Custom multi-agent framework 10 model steps, 8,500 tokens per step, 1.45 retry factor Multi-agent systems coordinate separate agent roles, tools, messages, and handoffs.
 That can improve capability, but it usually increases prompt volume, state carried forward, observability work, and validation paths.
 AutoGen framework docs · Dynamic reasoning cost study

-Deterministic workflow plus LLM calls 5 model steps, 4,000 tokens per step, 1.15 retry factor Planning, DAG, and compiled execution patterns reduce repeated model calls and repeated context replay.
-ReWOO reports 5x token efficiency on HotpotQA, and LLMCompiler reports up to 6.7x cost savings versus ReAct in benchmarked function-calling tasks.
+Deterministic workflow plus LLM calls 6 model steps, 5,000 tokens per step, 1.25 retry factor Planning, DAG, and compiled execution patterns can reduce repeated model calls and context replay.
+The calculator still models this as a serious production build: teams must maintain eval harnesses, compiler/workflow versions, policy checks, observability, exception handling, and long-term governance.
 ReWOO paper · LLMCompiler paper

 Deloitte: token economics affect TCO Deloitte argues that AI economics increasingly need token-level TCO planning, FinOps discipline, and infrastructure strategy because usage can scale faster than unit prices fall.
 Read Deloitte analysis